peterskogsberg/fe-test-template/README.md

 ✋ If you get stuck we will help you along the way, and if we run out of time we will discuss and outline the remaining parts of the solution as text or pseudo code; what you would have done as the next steps.

-It is also absolutely fine to introduce assumptions or limitations but please explain them along the way.
+It is also OK to introduce assumptions or limitations but please explain them along the way.
 We are more interested in the process than the result.

 ## Let's get started

 Navigate to [https://www.xxl.se/store-finder](https://www.xxl.se/store-finder) to browse the list of XXL warehouses in Sweden.
 Pick any store, maybe your "local" or closest store?
+Note the name of the store.

 ## API

 The underlying API that is used on this page is [https://api.xxlsports.com/content-api-v5/datasets/xxl-se/stores/](https://api.xxlsports.com/content-api-v5/datasets/xxl-se/stores/) - go ahead, try a `GET` request in a new browser tab, cURL, Postman or however you wish!

-Find your store and note the `id` attribute which you can use to request specifically only the data for a single store, by ending the API URL with that id as the `code` suffix.
+Find your selected store and note the `id` attribute which you can use to request specifically only the data for a single store, by ending the API URL with that id as a suffix.
+Please refer to `api.ts` for a starting point to this.

 ![Excerpt from Swagger API docs](https://raw.githubusercontent.com/peterskogsberg/fe-test/ac9a835d772f56af321efb0d37ea6d4d37193e6a/img/swagger.png 'Excerpt from Swagger API docs')